nickbattle/vdmj/scripts/README.txt

 1. vdmsl

-This script will launch the most recent VDMJ jar, allowing you to select the high-precision build or 32/64-bit JVMs.
+This script will launch the most recent VDMJ jar, allowing you to select the high-precision build, 32/64-bit JVMs or a particular jar version.
 The script should be copied three times (ideally hard-linked, unchanged) and renamed as "vdmsl", "vdmpp" and "vdmrt" in order to launch the given dialect.
 Change the variables at the top of the script to match your own installation.
 The current values can be listed with --help.
 Note that the script depends on rlwrap(1).

 For example:

 $ vdmsl --help
-Usage: vdmsl [--help] [-P] [-32|-64] <VDMJ options>
+Usage: vdmsl [--help] [-P] [-32|-64] [-Vn.n.n] [-Byymmdd] <VDMJ options>
 Java 32-bit is /cygdrive/C/Program Files (x86)/Java/jre8/bin/javaw.exe -Xmx1000m -Xss5m
 Java 64-bit is /cygdrive/c/Program Files/Java/jre7/bin/javaw.exe -Xmx3000m -Xss5m
 VDMJ installation is C:/Cygwin/home/lib
 VDMJ default arguments are -path C:/Cygwin/home/lib/stdlib
+$

+$ vdmsl -v
+VDMJ version = 4.1.0 build 170803
+$ vdmsl -V4.1.0 -B170731 -v
+VDMJ version = 4.1.0 build 170731
+$ vdmsl -V3.2.0 -v
+VDMJ version = 3.2.0 build 161214
+$ vdmsl -V4.0.0 -v
+VDMJ version = 4.0.0 build 170619
+$ vdmsl -B123456 -v
+Cannot locate C:/Cygwin/home/lib/vdmj-[0-9.]*-123456.jar
 $

 $ vdmsl -i MATH.vdm